-The forum on the Convention on Biological Diversity (CBD) COP16 and the Debriefing Session on COP29 were held on 11 December, offering insights into Malaysia's participation, outcomes, and strategic priorities in global biodiversity and climate negotiations.
+The Debriefing Sessions of the Convention on Biological Diversity (CBD) COP16 and COP29 were held on 11 December, offering insights into Malaysia's participation, outcomes, and strategic priorities in global biodiversity and climate negotiations.

 17 December

 A ceremony for the handover of the Government Vehicle Transition Guidelines to Electric Vehicles was officiated by YB Nik Nazmi Nik Ahmad, Minister of Natural Resources and Environment to the representative of the Ministry of Finance (MOF).
 This event coincided with the launch of the EV Fast Charging Station (DCFC) at Block F11.